An elementary rectifiability lemma and some applications: Introduction

 \section{Introduction}

 The purpose of this note is to show the following lemma in geometric measure theory and to show some interesting applications of it.
-As usual $\mathcal{H}^s$ denotes the Hausdorff $s$-dimensional measure.
+As usual $\mathcal{H}^s$ denotes the Hausdorff $s$-dimensional measure, while for the definition of Souslin sets (also called analytic sets) we refer to \cite[Section 2.2.10]{Federer}.

 \begin{theorem} Let $1\leq k < n$ be two given integers.
 Assume $E\subset \mathbb R^n$ is a Souslin set which is not $\mathcal{H}^k$ $\sigma$-finite.
 Then $E$ contains a closed subset $F$ such that $0 < \mathcal{H}^k (F)< \infty$ and which is purely $k$-unrectifiable, namely $\mathcal{H}^k (F\cap \Gamma)=0$ for every Lipschitz $k$-dimensional graph $\Gamma$. \end{theorem}